Loading…

 The RDOF auction started with the great promise of bringing broadband to vast swatches of the U.S. that is lacking this essential utility.
 It ended with questions of whether that promise can be fulfilled.

 The RDOF auction was established to provide government funding to deploy broadband service to all locations that could not obtain broadband service of at least 25 Mbps download speeds.
 The FCC defined over 53,000 CBGs (census block groups), each of which was defined by its coverage area, and the “locations” that needed to be covered by the new broadband service.
 There was a total of over 5 million locations included in the auction.
 Each CBG had a specified reserve price, which would be the government’s contribution in exchange for the reward winner’s obligation to provide broadband service to all of the designated locations in the CBG area.
-The auction was a reverse auction, where the bidders would bid on a “how low would you go” basis.
-Each round, the bidding was lowered by 10% of the reserve price.
-The first round started at 180%, and finished at Round 19, when the bids had be reduced to below 10%, as low as the auction could go.
-In addition to bidding at the reserve price for each round, bidders had to also indicate the grade of service they would comment to with their bid.
-It was anticipated that some bidders would commit to the highest level of service, delivering 1 Gbps to all locations in a CBG.
-Most of the bidding would be at a reasonable level, 100 Mbps or lower.
-The actual results were quite different and surprising.

 I am looking forward to serving as a Track Chairman and Moderating this outstanding panel at FUTURENET World on September 22, 2020.
 I hope you can join us.
 Operators and analysts should claim their free registration for this virtual event at FUTURENET WORLD 2020.